nedbat/coveragepy/doc/plugins.rst

    Check the documentation for the plugin to see if it takes any options, and what they are.

 #.
 Run your tests with coverage.py as you usually would.
+If you get a message
+   like "Plugin file tracers (something.plugin) aren't supported with PyTracer," then you don't have the :ref:`C extension <install_extension>` installed.

 Available plugins